 Region Site 2018 Local employment performance and 2019 targets Africa 1 Ahafo Akyem At the end of 2018, local community members represented 41.7 percent and 47.8 percent of the total workforce (inclusive of contractors) at Ahafo and Akyem, respectively, exceeding our target of 35 percent at both sites.
 The longer-term employment commitment at our Akyem operation is 50 percent within 10 years of commencing operations.
 The targets for 2019 remain at 35 percent for both sites.
-Australia 2 Boddington KCGM Tanami All sites met or exceeded their target for aboriginal employment.
-Boddington, KCGM and Tanami employed 108, 40 and 106 individuals, respectively, as of the end of 2018.
+Australia 2 Boddington KCGM Tanami At the end of 2018, direct Aboriginal employment at Boddington, KCGM and Tanami totaled 108, 30, and 106 employees, respectively.
+Boddington and Tanami exceeded their targets while KCGM missed its target.
 Targets for 2019 were under review as of publication of this report.
-South America Yanacocha 3 Residents from Cajamarca represented 64.3 percent of Yanacocha's workforce at the end of 2018, exceeding our target of 60 percent.
+South America Yanacocha 3 Merian 1 Residents from Cajamarca represented 64.3 percent of Yanacocha's workforce at the end of 2018, exceeding our target of 60 percent.
 The target for 2019 remains at 60 percent.
-Merian 1 At the end of the year, 248 employees - representing nearly 20 percent of the total workforce - were of Pamaka ancestry.
+At the end of the year, 248 employees - representing nearly 20 percent of the total workforce - were of Pamaka ancestry.
 Our target for 2018, which will continue in 2019, was to ensure at least 200 employees were from the Pamaka community.